 The Health Professions Act requires that the practice permit be on display where the regulated member provides service or that the regulated member makes the practice permit available for inspection when requested by employers and the public.

 The practice permit registration fee is tax deductible, and the College issues income tax receipts along with the practice permit.

 Practice permits expire every year on March 31.
 Regulated members may not practice without a current practice permit.

 Resigning from the College

-Regulated members who are no longer practicing dietetics or who no longer wish to maintain their registration status can resign in good standing by completing the resignation section of the online registration renewal and informing the Registrar in writing prior to March 31 that they are resigning from the College.
+Regulated members who are no longer practicing dietetics or who no longer wish to maintain their registration status can resign in good standing by completing a resignation form online during renewal and informing the Registrar in writing prior to March 31 that they are resigning from the College.

 Regulated members who resign may no longer practice dietetics in Alberta or use the protected titles of the College.